Certification Process - Military Success

 All military personnel seeking to use their educational benefits must go through a certification process in order to access those benefits.
 We are here to help you navigate the waters of certification and get on your path to expanding your career horizons through higher education.
 Please call or come in to the MSSC and speak with a counselor who can help guide you through the entire process.

-- You are responsible for making certification requests each semester to the MSSC at least 10 business days prior to the first day of the requested semester.
+- First time using an education benefit?
+You are responsible for providing all documentation to the MSSC to verify eligibility prior to census date of each term.
+You can find the parts of term at: https://www.utep.edu/vpba/student-business-services/.
 This allows for your account to be coded and to ensure that your courses are not dropped for non-payment.

 - Please be as definite as possible when selecting majors and classes.
 Try to choose classes limited to your degree plan to avoid wasting time and benefits with changes and drops.
 Changes in schedule slow the certification process considerably and limiting those changes will allow our staff to provide you with your educational benefits faster and more efficiently.